MakerNetwork/MakerNet.work/README.md

     POSTGRES_PASSWORD

 Password for the PostgreSQL user, as specified in `database.yml`.
-Please see [Setup the FabManager database in PostgreSQL](#setup-fabmanager-in-postgresql) for information on how to create a user and set his password.
+Please see [Setup the MakerNet database in PostgreSQL](#setup-makernet-in-postgresql) for information on how to create a user and set his password.
 This value is only used when deploying with Docker, otherwise this is configured in `config/database.yml`.

     REDIS_HOST